-Cindy Smith is an associate professor and the Director of Graduate Studies for the Department of Human Development and Family Science at Virginia Tech.
-She also runs the Children's Emotions Lab.
+Cindy Smith is the associate department head of the Department of Human Development and Family Science, where she is also a professor.
+She runs the Children’s Emotions Lab as well.

 - Social and Emotional Development of Young Children

 - Impact of Parent Personality, Marital Relations, and Family Stress on Parenting Behaviors

 - Ph.D., University of North Carolina at Greensboro

 - M.A., University of North Carolina at Greensboro